JackDougherty/jack-site/_pages/teaching.md

 ---
 [See also my posts about teaching](https://jackdougherty.org/categories/#teaching) for pedagogical resources and personal reflections.

-See also all courses offered by the [Educational Studies Program](http://commons.trincoll.edu/educ) at Trinity College.

 ## My Course Syllabi

 ### Educ 200: Analyzing Schools